Alcampopiano/OpenQuestion/docs/docs/widgets.md

 # Widget list
 This section describes the available widgets and their options.
-When a widget is added to the designer, it's associated icon can be seen in the top right corner of the widget area.
-This makes it easier to see which kinds of widgets have been added to the page since OpenQuestion uses different interfaces for survey development and end-user data acquisition.
-Note that each added widget is also assigned an ID.
-This can be ignored as it is mainly used internally (although, IDs can disambiguate widgets that have been given the same title, especially in the branching interface).
 The following examples show the designer version of the widget as well as an example of what the end user sees.

+!!! note "Widget icons"
+    When a widget is added to the designer, it's associated icon can be seen in the top right corner of the widget area (not shown here).
+    This makes it easier to see which kinds of widgets have been added to the page since OpenQuestion uses different interfaces for survey development and end user data acquisition.

 ## text_box
 The text box is uses for short text or number responses.
 It can be configured witht the following options: